ncls-p/llm-to-blog-key-points-dataset/README.md

 {
   "instruction": "",
   "input": "Full article content",
-  "output": "Key points extracted by Perplexity AI"
+  "output": "Key points extracted by the AI"
 }
 ```

 ## Environment Variables 🔐

-- `PERPLEXITY_API_KEY`: Your Perplexity AI API key
+- `OPENAI_COMPATIBLE_API_KEY`: Your API key
+- `OPENAI_COMPATIBLE_API_URL`: Base URL for the API (e.g., https://api.openai.com)
+- `OPENAI_COMPATIBLE_MODEL`: Model to use (e.g., gpt-3.5-turbo)
-  - Can be set in `.env` file
+  - All can be set in `.env` file
-  - Can be managed through the interactive menu
+  - API key can be managed through the interactive menu
   - Will prompt for input if not found
   - Option to save to `.env` when entered manually

+## Compatible APIs 🔌

+This tool works with any API that follows the OpenAI chat completions format, including:

+- OpenAI
+- Perplexity AI
+- Anthropic (with adapter)
+- Azure OpenAI
+- Local models (with compatible servers)

 ## Error Handling 🛡️